Truth Lies and Character

 Last year I used the twelve months reading and observing the things that are good about this country and the things that should be improved or changed.
 This year I will spend all year making an effort to effect those changes, starting with me.

-Posted in Badges, Blogging, Blogroll, Business Loans, Citizens, Cold War, Credit cards, Grandchildrens, Journal, Me, Medals, Politics, Race, Ribbons, Veterans, Votes, Writing, contracts, illegal immigrant | Leave a Comment »
+Posted in Badges, Blogging, Blogroll, Business Loans, Citizens, Cold War, contracts, Credit cards, Grandchildrens, illegal immigrant, Journal, Me, Medals, Politics, Race, Ribbons, Veterans, Votes, Writing | Leave a Comment »